-Lesson Plan 2 Reference pages 16-19 Topics Resources Skills book pages Umayyad Spain 10-14 'The Muslim The Reconquista cities of Spain'; 'The scholars of Al-Andalus'; 'The Islamic Civilisation of Al-Andalus' Prior knowledge / Introduction 5-10 min The Mughal Empire ruled a significant part of northern India from the 1500s to the 1700s.
-The rulers of the empire practiced Islam, while most of the people they governed practiced Hinduism.
-Despite this religious difference, the Mughals managed to rule effectively and worked to unite Muslims and Hindus.
-Akbar consolidated Mughal power, extended the empire's rule through campaigns, and implemented administrative reforms.
-He is known for his emphasis on centralizing authority and policies of good governance.
-His administrative reforms and efforts to promote religious harmony left a lasting impact on the region.
-Some of his reforms continued to influence the governance of present-day India and Pakistan.
-Starting discussion points Ask the students: Who was Akbar the Great?
+Lesson Plan 2 Reference pages 16-19 Topics Umayyad Spain The Reconquista Resources • Skills book pages 10-14 'The Muslim cities of Spain'; 'The scholars of Al-Andalus'; 'The Islamic Civilisation of Al-Andalus' Prior knowledge / Introduction 5-10 min The Mughal Empire ruled a significant part of northern India from the 150 to the 1700s.
+The rulers of the empire practiced Islam, while most of the peothey governed practiced Hinduism.
+Despite this religious difference, Mughals managed to rule effectively and worked to unite Muslims and Hind Akbar consolidated Mughal power, extended the empire's rule throw campaigns, and implemented administrative reforms.
+He is known for emphasis on centralizing authority and policies of good governance.
+His administrative reforms and efforts to promote religious harmony lef lasting impact on the region.
+Some of his reforms continued to influence ple the us.
+Igh his ft a governance of present-day India and Pakistan.
+Starting discussion points Ask the students; Who was Akbar the Great?
 Why is he referred to as 'the Great'?
 What were some of his notable achievements as a Mughal emperor?
-Steps for using the Student's Book 25 min 1.
-Ask the students to read pages 16 to 19 of the Student's Book.
-Ask them to look at the pictures given on these pages.
-Discuss the impact of key scholars like Ibn Rushd and Abbas ibn Firnas.
-Discuss what impact they left on scholarship and learning of the time.
-Discuss the kind of architecture that was prevalent in the time.
-You may refer to the pictures given on these pages 2.
-Ask students to describe what they see and give a reasoning to why they think certain structures are shaped the way they are.
-Ask the students to do Activity 2 given on page 19.
-Encourage students to brainstorm ideas in their notebooks before working on the activity.
+Steps for using the Student's Book 25 min Ask the students to read pages 16 to 19 of the Student's Book.
+Ask them to loat the pictures given on these pages.
+Discuss the impact of key scholars like I Rushd and Abbas ibn Firnas.
+Discuss what impact they left on scholarship a learning of the time.
+Discuss the kind of architecture that was prevalent in time.
+You may refer to the pictures given on these pages bn nd Ask students to describe what they see and give a reasoning to why they this certain structures are shaped the way they are.
+Ask the students to do Activ 2 given on page 19.
+Encourage students to brainstorm ideas in their noteboor before working on the activity. rity

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- They could make a note of this, summarizing the lesson, for example: - I learned that Abdul-Rahman I, an Umayyad prince, established his rule in Al-Andalus. - ✓ I learned that the Reconquista was a series of military programs to reconquer Iberian territories.

-The Skills book is a good resource to study the importance of Muslim rule in Spain and the importance of Al-Andalus in Muslim cultural development.
+Discussion and Review Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: $\checkmark$ They could make a note of this, summarizing the lesson, for example: ✓ I learned that Abdul-Rahman I, an Umayyad prince, established his rule in Al-Andalus. ✓ I learned that the Reconquista was a series of military programs to reconquer Iberian territories.
+Homework • The Skills book is a good resource to study the importance of Muslim rule in Spain and the importance of Al-Andalus in Muslim cultural development.
 Ask the students to do the indicated Skills book pages either in class or as homework.
 Encourage them to think about their answers and support them with appropriate online and print sources.

-Fill in the blanks with the best possible answer.
+1. Fill in the blanks with the best possible answer.